aeaziz/CQA-for-primary-keys-Datalog-Rewriter/README.md

 For the 2 first cases, a Datalog rewrite is possible.
 The third case can be detected but a rewriting is not possible.

 ### Rewriting an unattacked atom
-We say that an atom A is unattacked if for every atom B, there isn't an edge A->B in the attack graph.
+We say that an atom A is unattacked if for every atom B, there isn't an edge B->A in the attack graph.
 Theory tells us that in that case, this atom can be rewrited in FO.
 The 2012 article gives us this formula :

 ![f1]